Margit Angerer: Biography

 Other frequent stage portrayals included Elsa in Lohengrin and Dorota in Weinberger's Schwanda the Bagpiper.

-In 1928 she gave the world premier of "Three songs for singer and piano Opus 22" by Korngold, accompanied by the composer himself as pianist.
+In 1928 she gave the world premiere of "Three Songs for Singer and Piano", Op.
+22, by Korngold, accompanied by the composer himself as pianist.

-In Salzburg, she made her first appearance during the 1930 Festspiele in the title role in Gluck's Iphigénie en Aulide.
-Three years later, she appeared there as Aithra in Die ägyptische Helena, a less well known product of the long professional partnership between Richard Strauss and his librettist Hugo von Hofmannsthal.
+In Salzburg, she made her first appearance during the 1930 Festspiele in the title role of Gluck's Iphigénie en Aulide.
+Three years later, she appeared there as Aithra Die ägyptische Helena by R. Strauss.

-Her role as "the concert singer" in Gustav Fröhlich's Rakoczy-Marsch (1933) is her only known appearance in film.
+Her role as "the concert singer" in Gustav Fröhlich's The Rakoczi March (1933) is her only known appearance in film.

 In November 1946, she applied for and was given membership in the Association of Political Prisoners.
 In her application she stated that in October 1944, while still living in Vienna, she and her daughter had been imprisoned by the Gestapo.
 It does in any case appear that by 1946 she was in London.
 In 1949 she married Stephan Karpeles-Schenker at Westminster in England.

 Her various recordings were issued as individual 78rpm discs (one aria/duet per each of the two sides, as was standard practice at the time) and later collected on (first) a 33rpm black disc album and (later) as a CD.
 She made recordings with Alfred Piccaver between 1928 and 1930.